 Firstly, FX fees – when you buy US shares, you have to convert your GBP into USD, this can be expensive on some brokers. eToro is quite expensive for this.
 Interactive Brokers is the cheapest.

 Secondly, dealing commission – eToro doesn’t charge commission, but instead makes money through FX fees when you deposit money.
-Brokers like AJ Bell and interactive investor do charge a fee though.
+Brokers like AJ Bell and interactive investor do charge a fee, though.

-Thirdly – you also need to watch out for account charges.
-There is no account fee with eToro but, you cannot hold eToro shares in a stocks and shares ISA (to get tax free profits), which you can do with firms like Hargreaves Lansdown, although there is a small account fee for doing so.
+Fourthly – watch out for tax.
+You can buy shares in a stocks and shares ISA with eToro through Moneyfarm (where you also get a pretty good 3% cashback and tax-free profits), or you can go with a more traditional investment platform like Hargreaves Lansdown, although there is a small account fee for doing so.

 Who is eToro?